DDieterich/DuaneDieterich/README.md

 [Click Here](Personal) to learn more about me personally.

-Experienced IT professional with a technology focus on Oracle database.

-Specializing in applications for the Oracle database:
+Experienced IT professional with a technology focus on Oracle database, specializing in Design, Generation, Development, Testing, Deployment, and Maintenance of applications for the Oracle database.
-* Design
-* Generation
-* Development
-* Testing
-* Deployment
-* Maintenance

 [Click here](Work-Experience) for my work experiences.